okbob/pspg/README.md

 The result of query can be refreshed every n seconds. `pspg` remembers cursor row, possible vertical cursor, possible ordering.
 The refreshing should be paused by pressing
 <kbd>space</kbd> key.
 Repeated pressing of this key enables refreshing again.

+With option `--inotify` the `pspg` can wait on close after modification of input file, and reread this file immediately.

 # Recommended psql configuration
 <pre>